& Related Stuff

 – David Ogilvy, on what we now call Personalization

-I’ve worked as a web developer, project manager, UX designer, and consultant for four agencies over a seventeen year period.
-During that time I’ve helped design and deliver about 140 digital initiatives, several of them very ambitious, for clients ranging from Tiffany & Co. and IBM to the University of Oregon and the Smithsonian.
-That’s let me acquire a mastery of selling, planning and designing digital commerce and engagement solutions.
+I’ve worked as a web developer, project manager, User Experience designer, and strategic consultant for four agencies over a seventeen year period.
+During that time I’ve helped design and deliver about 140 digital initiatives, several of them small and some very ambitious, for clients ranging from Tiffany & Co. and IBM to the University of Oregon and the Smithsonian.

 My passion in work and in life is to bring together ideas, design, websites, software, cultures, languages, business problems and their solutions.